[Skip to Content]

 61. Art and Design

 Judges will consider the overall layout and design of pages, typefaces, use of photographs and arrangement of the various elements to appeal to readers.
-For ads, the judges also will consider originality of the selling idea and promotion, the ad’s appearance and content and the perceived effectiveness of the ad.
+For ads, the judges also will consider originality of the selling idea and promotion, the ad’s appearance and content, and the perceived effectiveness of the ad.
+For photographs and illustrations judges will consider only the image – text and page layout will not be considered.

 A. Design (print or electronic)